A Chicago Theater Company is Born

 Gary agreed to be in the production of Miss Reardon, and sought out a space where he, Rick and Leslie could produce the play.
 Through a family friend, Gary secured the rights to perform in a Unitarian church on Half Day Road in Deerfield, Illinois, and the trio staged the inaugural production of the Steppenwolf Theatre Company.
 The name Steppenwolf came from the book by Herman Hesse, which Argosh was reading at the time.

-Steppenwolf incorporated as a non-profit in 1975, with an expanded ensemble that included Terry Kinney, Jeff Perry, Gary Sinise, H.E.
-Baccus, Nancy Evans, Moira Harris, John Malkovich, Laurie Metcalf and Alan Wilder.
-The company took up residence in the basement of a Catholic school in Highland Park in the summer of 1976 and produced its first season of plays.
+In 1975, Steppenwolf incorporated as a non-profit in 1975 and produced one play that summer, The Effect of Gamma Rays on Man in the Moon Marigolds.
+In the summer of 1976, with a newly formed ensemble that included Terry Kinney, Jeff Perry, Gary Sinise, H.E.
+Baccus, Nancy Evans, Moira Harris, John Malkovich, Laurie Metcalf and Alan Wilder, the company took up residence in the Immaculate Conception Catholic school in Highland Park and produced its first season of plays.
 In 1980 the company moved from Highland Park to the city of Chicago and expanded the ensemble.

 Over the course of the 1980s, the company continued to expand, producing plays that went on to receive national and international attention.
 In 1991, Steppenwolf built its current theater at 1650 North Halsted Street in Chicago.
 Steppenwolf has now grown into a company which includes forty-four ensemble members, whose strengths include acting, directing, playwriting, and textual adaptation.
 Now in its fourth decade as a professional theater company, Steppenwolf has received unprecedented national and international recognition, including a series of Tony Awards, and The National Medal of Arts.
 Click here for a full timeline of notable, events, productions and awards at Steppenwolf.